-The registration form asks families for:
+The registration form may ask families for:

-- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment. - Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - o Is Aboriginal or Torres Strait Islander - o Is from a multiple birth (triplet or greater) - o Is known to Child Protection - Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - [other local criteria].
+- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment.

+- Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - o Is Aboriginal or Torres Strait Islander - Is from a multiple birth (triplet or greater) - o have had contact with Child Protection - o Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - [other local criteria].